 Adult flesh flies are some of the largest flies and can grow as large as 1/2 inch long.

-How Do Flesh Flies Look Like?
+What Do Flesh Flies Look Like?

 Flesh flies are black and light gray with a checkerboard effect on the top of their abdomen.
 They usually have red eyes and a red tip at the anal area.